Ghost Chips: Production and release

 The NZ Transport Agency (NZTA) had run a public service announcement campaign about drink driving since the mid-1990s.
 NZTA's principal advisor Rachel Prince said that the agency worked to identify a target audience for messaging that would reduce drink driving.
 Young men had a high risk of drink driving, comprising 82% of serious or fatal drink driving crashes between 2008 and 2010.
-The rate was particularly high among Māori men, with Māoris comprising 38% of such incidents during this period.
+The rate was particularly high among Māori men, with Māori comprising 38% of such incidents during this period.
 Prince spoke with focus groups and found that young men avoided intervening with friends who drove drunk out of fear of awkwardness, so she aimed for messaging that shifted awkwardness to humour.
 NZTA shifted the focus of its messaging toward bystanders who may prevent their friends from drink driving.

 NZTA created Ghost Chips in collaboration with marketing communications agency Clemenger BBDO and production studio The Sweet Shop.
 Four concepts created by Clemenger BBDO were combined into the final advertisement after test screenings.
 Unlike other NZTA campaigns, which had used graphic imagery, Ghost Chips was a comedy.
 The agency explained, "We want them to have the guts to speak up and say something without feeling like they've killed the mood.
 We need to break through this barrier and the use of humour is key to achieving this successfully."
 NZTA's manager of communications, Lauren Cooke, said a comedic advertisement was created to contrast with the graphic advertisements, which audiences were already familiar with.

 The protagonist was played by Darcey-Ray Flavell-Hudson, who had gained recognition from his role in the 2010 Taika Waititi film Boy.
 Flavell-Hudson later recalled that he had initially considered the script "over the top".
 Eleven-year-old Cameron Carter-Chan was initially cast in a non-speaking role, but, as the script was edited to be more comedic, he was given the line "Puzzle time!"
 The film's editing blurs the backgrounds of some scenes, which emphasises the main characters.
 The music consists of a drum beat during the opening party scene and again during the ending.

 Ghost Chips was aired as part of the Legend campaign of public service announcements, which had first been announced in 2006.
 The campaign also included advertisements on radio, billboards, and at bars.
 Along with airing on television, the Ghost Chips advertisement was posted on YouTube on 23 October 2011, receiving over 100,000 views within six days and over one million views within two weeks.
 It was the year's fifth-most viewed advertisement on YouTube in Australia.
 It also went viral on Facebook, and a Facebook page whose only post was the video received 25,000 likes by November 2011.
 NZTA media manager Andy Knackstedt said in November 2011 that it was the fastest-growing advertisement in New Zealand.